building slow: great bones, terrible agony.

 what I love about it

 Client and server are bound together by the same code outlining the rules of communication.
-There is one Error
+There is one Error type to rule them all.

 WASM allows me to build applications that anyone can run in their browser without installing anything, safely.
 This is a huge win.
-A very small tool I’ve published is 2.8 MB, which is a lot bigger than jQuery; but > 10 MB/s connections are becoming pretty standard today1.
+A very small tool I’ve published is 2.8 MB, which is a lot bigger than jQuery; but > 10 MB/s connections are becoming pretty standard today[^1].
 It’s worth the third of a second initial load time; everything after that is speedy.